DrAlbertCruz/CMPS-356-Lab-1/README.md

 The first rule is interpreted as: If the 'color' of some object 'X' is 'tan' and it's 'shape' is 'round', then 'X' is a hamburger.
 The second rule is read as, if 'X' ate a 'hamburger' specifically, then 'X' is full.
 Invoking `full(X).` during runtime will check for all objects in the database that ate a hamburger.
 If you invoke full(jill) it will check if jill ate a hamburger.
 This is how you will implement queries in Prolog.

+### Queries

+When you are done looking at example.pl, quit your text editor and then run gprolog and consult your source code (see above for the command to do this).
+To check if a rule has been proven (e.g. it has fired/it is true/it is in the database) invoke the following command:

+> | ?- orange(a).

+> true.

+which attempts to prove that ‘a’ is a 'orange’ according to the rule established in example.pl.
+Since ‘color’ is ‘red’ is fact, the rule `fruit(apple) :- color(red).` will always be true.
+This is an example of a ground query.
+To check if an object is full:

+> | ?- hamburger(a).

+> false.

+We know for a fact that ‘a’ is an ‘orange’, so it can’t be true according to our rule.
+A non-ground query is a query invocation with a variable in it.
+Recall that variables start with an uppercase letter.